samulopez/foundryvtt-gmScreen/README.md

 <video src="readme-img/tab-config-demo.mp4" alt="Tab Configuration Demo Video"></video>

 - Set up tabs in the Module Settings, and optionally share some with your players.
-- Drag and drop Journal Entries, Rollable Tables, even Actors and Items into cells on the GM Screen.
+- Drag and drop Journal Entries, Journal Pages, Rollable Tables, even Actors and Items into cells on the GM Screen.
 - Each cell has settings which allow for that cell to span multiple columns or rows.
 - Clicking the little icon on the top-right of the cell will pop out the full-sized sheet for whatever entity is in the cell.
 The GM Screen is intended to be read-only, so edits to things inside it will happen for the most part by popping the entity out.
 - Tabs can be reordered from the settings.